Windsor Half Marathon FAQ's

 No Your running number is unique to you and enables our safety team to access the personal details you have supplied to us quickly, if needed on race day.
 Giving your bib to another runner will result in both you and them being disqualified from this race.
 UK Athletics rules state:

 “Numbers are issued to the individual athlete completing the application form except with the specific authority of the Race Organiser.
 Athletes who receive transferred numbers without permission will be disqualified from the race.
 Both runners will be subject to disciplinary action by the appropriate National Association.”

 The Race Pack will include your timing chip which is MyLaps Bib Tag which will be attached to the back of your race number and a luggage label to be used if required in the Baggage Area.
-The Information for Runners PDF will be available for download from the website.
+The Information for Runners PDF information booklet can download from here.

 If you need to contact us for any reason, the Hotline number is 01782 388128 or use the contact us form.